bohdankoshyrets/ios-tasks-ui-tests/TaskDescription.md

 Task list screen
 - Verify there are tasks in the table
 - Verify all the buttons are present (logout, complete all, sort by name), navbar title is correct
-- Completing the task makes is greyed out, checkbox becomes checked out and vice versa after tapping once again
+- Completing the task makes it greyed out, checkbox becomes checked out and vice versa after tapping once again
 - Logout button shows logout confirmation alert, brings Login screen after confirmation
 - Complete All button checks all tasks as completed
 - Sort by Name button sorts tasks correctly
+- States of tasks persist when we navigate to subtasks screen and back // TODO:

 Subtasks list screen
 - Completing a task with subtasks also completes all subtasks
 - Unchecking a task with subtasks also unchecks all subtasks
 - Changing subtasks status preserves its status if going going back to the main screen and to the sublist screen once again
 - Nav bar title in subtasks list view matches with the task name

 # LIST OF DISCOVERED ISSUES: